 Amyr’œkkh, who had lived the expanse of Time even before Firdana, remained vigilant and had been in and out of the service of the Nymerian Empire, was massive, though he maintained a specific size to ensure he would always move without hazard in the Citadel.
 He was always there for the people, even if they did not want him; that was the obligations of spiritual guidance and homage to the forces that facilitate the needs of the Empire.
 During his time within the Empire, he’d seen many societal changes, but this particular process never faded..
 Even when the Shamans fell out of public favor again-- he was there for all of it.
 But that never stopped his work and servitude to the Sea.

 Beginnings for shamans were almost always tethered in a dance with death’s embrace.
-Whether it be the Nymerians, the serpentfolk, the Carchaerans, or any other sea race within the empire -- death had more than likely swam around them around birth.
-For some Nymerians not born into a life of spiritual attunement, this meant that complications during birth had been a very possible outcome.
+Whether it be the Nymerians, the serpentfolk, the Carchaerans, or any other sea or land race -- death had more than likely swam around them upon birth.
+For some Nymerians not born into a life of spiritual attunement, this meant that complications during birth had been a very possible outcome and reasserted traits necessary for Selection.
 Umbilical strangulation, a mother weakening to near death or even dying during childbirth, being born too prematurely..
 It was all possible with them.
-With the Carchaerans, it was the blood feud between unborn siblings cannibalizing within the womb, or being born directly from the Elder bloodlines that yielded more of a connection between beings and the deities of the sea and their immense power.
-Anything could fixate one’s fate for the life of a shaman..
-But nothing could prepare an unknowing family for the Gathering.
+Just as the Carchaerans and the blood feud between unborn siblings cannibalizing within the womb, or being born directly from the Elder bloodlines that yielded more of a connection between beings and the deities of the sea and their immense power.
+Anything could fixate one’s fate for the life of a shaman.. life is not easy in the Deep, and the weak do not survive.